agateblue/lifter/README.rst

 get
 +++

-`get` returns a single object that match a set of criterias, raising an exception if no value is found or if multiple values are found:
+`get` returns a single object that match a set of criteria, raising an exception if no value is found or if multiple values are found:

 .. code-block:: python